agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 ## Agents for simple decision problems

+The goal for this section is to implement agents that compute rational *policies*.
+We can think of policies as *plans* for achieiving good outcomes in situations where:

+- The agent makes a *sequence* of *distinct* choices, rather than choosing once or playing the same game repeatedly (as in multiple rounds of roulette).

+- The environment is *stochastic* and so the agent's plans must take into account unlikely contingencies (e.g. avoiding a series of actions that has unlikely but calamitous risks).

+- The environment contains features which are not stochastic but which are initially *unknown* to agent.
+So the agent's plans should value gaining information by *observation* that will facilitate better future plans.

+As a concrete example, consider navigating a foreign city to efficiently find a good coffee shop.

-The goal for the next two chapters is to build up to agent models that solve decision problems that involve long sequences of actions (e.g. MDPs).
-We start with "one-shot" decision problems where the agent selects a single action.
-These problems are trivial to solve without WebPPL.
-The point is to illustrate the WebPPL idioms we'll use to tackle more complex problems.
+To build up to agents that form such policies, we start with agents that solve the very simplest decision problems.
+These are *one-shot* problems, where the agent selects a single action (not a sequence of actions).
+The problems can be trivially solved with pen and paper.
+We use WebPPL to solve them in order to illustrate the core concepts and idioms that we'll use to tackle more complex problems.

 ## One-shot decisions: deterministic world
-In a decision problem, an agent must choose between a set of actions.
-The agent will try to choose the action that is best in terms of their own preferences.
-This usually depends only on the *consequences* of the action.
-So the agent will try to pick actions with preferable consequences.
+In a *one-shot decision problem* an agent makes a single choice between a set of *actions*, each of which has potentially distinct *consequences*.
+A rational agent chooses the action that is best in terms of his or her own preferences.
+Often this depends not on the *action* itself being preferred but only on its *consequences*.

-For example, suppose Tom is choosing between restaurants and he cares only about getting pizza.
+For example, suppose Tom is choosing between restaurants and all he cares about is eating pizza.
 There's an Italian restaurant and a French restaurant.
-So Tom will choose the Italian restaurant because it leads to the state where gets pizza.
+Tom would be quite happy to choose the French restaurant if it offered pizza.
+Since it does *not* offer pizza, Tom will choose the Italian (which does).

-Formally, Tom selects an action $$a \in A$$ from the set of actions (one action for each restaurant).
+While this problem is trivial, we formalize it to illustrate the notation.
+We suppose Tom selects an action $$a \in A$$ from the set of all actions.
+The actions in this case are {"eat at Italian restaurant", "eat at French restaurant"}.
 The consequences of an action are represented by a transition function $$T \colon S \times A \to S$$ from state-action pairs to states.
-In our example, the relevant states are whether or not Tom gets pizza.
-Tom's preferences are represented by a real-valued utility function $$U \colon S \to R$$, which indicates the relative goodness of each state.
+In our example, the relevant *state* is whether or not Tom gets his pizza.
+Tom's preferences are represented by a real-valued utility function $$U \colon S \to R$$, [TODO can we make this math-style "R" in the latex?] which indicates the relative preferableness of each state.

-Tom's decision rule is to take action $$a$$ such that:
+Tom's *decision rule* is to take action $$a$$ such that:

 $$
 \max_{a \in A} U(T(s,a))
 $$

-An *agent* function takes a state $$s \in S$$ as input and returns an action.
-For this problem, we suppose Tom starts of in the state `"default"`.
-The first agent we consider explicitly computes the maximum utility action:
+In WebPPL, we can implement this utility-maximizing agent as a function `maxAgent` that takes a state $$s \in S$$ as input and returns an action.
+For Tom's choice between restaurants, we assume the agent starts off in a state `"default"`, denoting whatever Tom does before going off to eat.
+The program directly translates the decision rule, using the `argMax` higher-order function.

 ~~~~
-var argMax = function(f,ar){return maxWith(f,ar)[0]};
+// Choose to eat at the Italian or French restaurants
 var actions = ['italian', 'french'];

 var transition = function(state, action){
-    return action=='italian' ? 'pizza' : 'no pizza';
+    return action=='italian' ? 'pizza' : 'steak frites';
 };

 var utility = function(state){